Chattanooga DayLilies Blog Echoe Matthews & Sarah

 Slates

-Make sure you order the correct amount of slates.
-It is recommended to calculate your head lap in advance and purchase enough slates to be able to accommodate this.
-It is best to order slates for your starter course separately.
-The slates used for starter courses should have the nail holes on only the front and the top.
+Make sure you order the correct quantity of slates.
+It is recommended to calculate your head lap in advance and order enough slates to allow for this.
+It is best to order starter course slates in separate orders.
+The nail holes should be for your starter course across the top and on the front of the slate.

 Materials